top of page

 2. Say your dog’s name, followed by “Come,” in an upbeat tone.

-3. Reinforce them with treats and praise when they reach you.
+3. Reward them with treats and praise for coming to you.

 4. Gradually increase distractions and distance as they improve.